<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 4. Muvi

 Muvi offers an end-to-end streaming platform tailored for OTT services, complete with integrated CDN capabilities.
-It provides tools for managing content libraries, user subscriptions, and monetization models, making it ideal for businesses looking to launch dedicated video streaming services.
+It provides tools for managing content libraries, user subscriptions, and monetization models, making it suitable for businesses looking to launch dedicated video streaming services without assembling each layer themselves.

 Price: Standard ($99/month) with unlimited events, meetings, and viewers; Professional ($299/month) adds 4K streams, ads, and advanced security; Enterprise ($799/month) includes 24/7 support, customizations, and integrations.